trace-devops/EscapeJavaProperties/README.md

 ## References

-For a proper description about the properties file format have a look at the [Java Plattform documentation](http://docs.oracle.com/javase/6/docs/api/java/util/Properties.html#load(java.io.Reader\)).
+For a proper description about the properties file format have a look at the [Java Plattform documentation][properties_documentation].

 ## License